Smiling friends hugging whilst enjoying time together outsideSmiling friends hugging whilst enjoying time together outside

 Is Bupa the best private health insurance?

-In our 2025 private medical insurance ratings, Bupa Comprehensive came out on top, scoring 98/108, and earning it a five-star myTribe rating
+In our 2026 private medical insurance ratings, Bupa Comprehensive came out on top, scoring 91.4%, and earning it a five-star myTribe rating.

-Bupa’s health insurance has been very strong for a number of years, but its most recent changes, such as improvements to its no claims discount rules and the introduction of dental care for all members, have further enhanced it, enabling it to move to the top of our rankings.
+Bupa’s health insurance has been very strong for a number of years, but its most recent changes, such as improvements to its no claims discount rules and the introduction of dental care for all members and free face-to-face private GP appointments, have further enhanced it, enabling it to take top spot in our rankings.

 Here's a quick overview of the key points of our Bupa Health Insurance Review: